 • There is electricity available at a few campsites, including the one for Disability camping.
 Don't expect to have electricity in your camp.
 There are outlets at the bathhouses to use for hairdryers and such, and if you have medications that need to be kept cold there is a refrigerator at First Aid Point for that purpose.

-• There are two food courts; one near the Troll Booth, and one near the Barn.
-The Coopers sell fresh produce from one of the tents in the food court near troll.
+• There are two food courts; one near the Troll Booth, and another near/in the Barn.

-• Next to the Post Office, the Coopers operate a (limited) bank on-site where you can cash travelers checks and get change for large bills.
+• The Coopers operate a (limited) bank inside the Barn where you can cash travelers checks and get change for large bills.
 They don't provide foreign currency exchange or credit card cash advances.

-Passes for closer-in paid parking (located near the battlefield) can be purchased for $20 at the "War Room" trailer, located next to the large metal barn downhill from Troll.
-You will need to turn in the parking pass you were issued when you checked-in.
+Passes for closer-in paid parking (located near the battlefield) can be purchased for $20 at the "War Room", located in the large metal barn downhill from Troll.
+You will need to turn in the parking pass you were issued when you checked in.